Houston Dog Parks

 Just inside the loop and just South of 59 – under the power lines, on Westpark Drive between Loop 610 and Loop Central

-The Danny Jackson Dog Park in Houston, Texas is a beloved staple of the community.
+The Danny Jackson Dog Park in Houston, Texas, is a beloved community staple.
 Located in City Center, this park provides an expansive playground for dogs and their owners to enjoy.
 It’s the perfect place to let your pup off leash and watch them play with other furry friends.

-The park is equipped with plenty of amenities, including a small lake where pooch lovers can take their dog for a swim.
-There’s also a separate area just for smaller dogs so they don’t have to compete with larger breeds for space or attention!
+The park has plenty of amenities, including a small lake where pooch lovers can take their dogs for a swim.
+There’s also a separate area for smaller dogs, so they don’t have to compete with larger breeds for space or attention!
 The grounds are kept clean and tidy by volunteers who make sure that all visitors have a safe and enjoyable experience.
-Plus, there’s plenty of seating and shade areas so patrons can relax while watching their pup run free and make new friends.
+There’s plenty of seating and shade so patrons can relax while watching their pup run free and make new friends.

 The Danny Jackson Dog Park features swimming ponds, separate large and small dog areas, shaded benches, a double gated entrance, poop pick-up bag stations, a walking path, fire hydrants, water drinking fountains, and trash cans.
 No children under 12 are allowed.

-The city of Houston offers a variety of dog parks to suit the needs of both pet owners and their furry friends.
+The city of Houston offers a variety of dog parks to suit the needs of pet owners and their furry friends.
 From large, off-leash parks with plenty of amenities to small, enclosed areas for potty training, there is something for every pup and its owner.
-Dog park visitors should make sure to follow posted rules and respect other people as well as their canine companions by cleaning up after themselves and their pets.
+Dog park visitors should follow posted rules and respect other people and their canine companions by cleaning up after themselves and their pets.